Cairi-S/vegan-Glasgow/README.md

 - The username will be checked to ensure the chosen username does not exist in the database and that it adheres to the chosen username requirements.
 - The password will be checked to ensure that it meets the chosen regex requirements.
 In addition, the user is required to enter the password again and both passwords are checked to ensure a match.
 - Any issues will be flagged via flashed messages as detailed above.
-- A 'create account' button makes use of the '+' icon to prompt the user to create their account.
+- A 'create account' button makes use of an icon and text to prompt the user to create their account.
 Once clicked this takes the user to their account page, provided there are no issues with their inputted information.
 - Should the user have an account already there is an additional link to the 'Log In' page.
 When the user hovers over the words 'Log In!' the text becomes underlined to clearly show a clickable element.
 - All information is displayed upon a large card which is similar in styling to the restaurant cards for continuity.